nJStanton1/Wanderers-Nook---Walks/content/locations/disley/index.md

 title: Disley
 heroImage: disley-hero.jpg
 travelTime: "30"
-excerpt: Disley is a lively town outside of Stockport.
-It's prime greenspace with plenty of footpaths straight from the station.
-National Trust's Lyme Park is located 30 mins from the station.
-It also has plenty of local cafes and bars to end any walk at.
+excerpt: Disley is prime greenspace with plenty of footpaths, cafes and restaurants straight from the station.
+National Trust's Lyme Park is located 30 mins away.
 type:
   - Train
   - Bus